Skip to main content

 Render the verification component

-Pass the pending enrollment response to the PaymentMethodAgenticEnrollmentVerification component.
+Pass the pending verification response to the PaymentMethodAgenticEnrollmentVerification component.
 It runs the full device-binding ceremony inside your UI — the user receives an email code, enters it, and then creates a passkey bound to the current device.

 import { PaymentMethodAgenticEnrollmentVerification } from "@crossmint/client-sdk-react-ui";